The Product Regulation and Liability Review: Japan

 Conflict-of-law issues often arise in cross-border product liability cases.
 Japanese courts determine the applicable law by applying the Act on General Rules for Applications of Laws, Law No. 78 of 2006 (AGRAL), the Japanese code concerning conflict-of-law rules.
 AGRAL establishes the general rule that where a claim against a manufacturer, processor, importer, exporter, distributor or seller of a product arises from a tort involving injury to life, body or property caused by a defect in the product that is delivered, the claim shall be governed by the law of the place where the victim received delivery of the product.22 However, AGRAL also provides for an exception to this general rule, stating that if delivery of the product at a certain place is ordinarily unforeseeable, the law of the principal place of business of the manufacturer (or the other entities mentioned above) shall apply.23

 Civil product liability claims are determined by professional judges in national courts.
-No jury system exists for civil litigation in Japan.
+No jury system exists for civil litigation in Japan.24

 Alternative dispute resolution (ADR) procedures also play an important role in resolving civil product liability claims in Japan.
-Some industries have established their own 'product liability centres' intended to resolve civil product liability claims through ADR; for example, the Electric Home Appliances PL Centre and the Automotive Dispute Resolution Centre.
-In addition, the National Consumer Affairs Centre of Japan also manages an ADR procedure that deals with product liability matters.
+Some industries have established their own 'product liability centres' intended to resolve civil product liability claims through ADR, such as the Electric Home Appliances PL Centre and the Automotive Dispute Resolution Centre.
+In addition, the National Consumer Affairs Centre of Japan manages an ADR procedure that deals with product liability matters.

 ii Burden of proof